bobpac/mern-quick-notes/README.md

 9. Push for the first time: git push -u origin main

 Have fun coding your new project and don’t forget to make frequent commits!

+## To run, create two terminal sessions:

+1. In tbe first one, run:

+'''
+npm run build           # This only needs to be run once nodemon server
+'''
+2. In the second one, run:

+'''
+npm run start
+'''